 Being aware of how your images can work beyond the literal, however well rendered it is, is where most photographers want to be.
 Landscape photography is perhaps one of the most difficult areas to encourage this in but it’s possible.

 Project 1 – 120mm (full frame). f16. late sun/fading light, framing vertical + landscape.

 Project 2 – 120mm (full frame). f2.8 late sun/fading light, framing vertical.

 Project 3 – 28mm + 43mm (full frame). f16 cloud and post rain, framing vertical + landscape.

-Through having a local venture it sometimes meant after some sessions I’d arrive home without having turned my camera on.
+Having a local venture sometimes meant after some sessions I’d arrive home without having turned my camera on.
 Less pressure to make images can mean a more discerning eye.